Updated on April 5, 2019

-Henri Coanda International Airport is 18 km north of the center, in Otopeni town, so it is usually known by that name.
+Henri Coanda International Airport is the most important in the country.
+It is located 18 km north of the center, in Otopeni town, so it is usually known by that name.
 Although Romania is still a cheap country within the European Union, prices in shops and restaurants at the airport are double that in the rest of the country (each Burger King menu cost us € 12.5) and currency exchange rates are between 10 and 15% worse to the official, while in the center of Bucharest barely reach 1%.

-- In theory it’s 40 minutes to Uniri Square, longer at rush hour and less at night.
+- Time taken: in theory it’s 40 minutes to Uniri Square, longer at rush hour and less at night.
 We took it:

 - Arriving at 6:30 p.m. on a Thursday, it took us over an hour to get to Unirii.

 - And returning on Monday at 11:45 am, it took 55 minutes.

 - Prices: tickets are purchased at a stand and a machine at Departures and Arrivals at the airport, drivers do not sell tickets:

 - You can buy a normal simple ticket, but it costs 8.6 Lei one way.
 You have to validate it when you get on the bus.